 Jen Dalton is the founder and principal of Kitchen Table Consulting.
 She is an expert in developing community and organizational campaigns and communications for strategic advocacy.
 As a creator and facilitator of collaborative, collect impact efforts, Jen has managed countywide, multi-stakeholder community health improvement initiatives and has served as the Local Eats Editor of Civil Eats, promoting critical thought about sustainable agriculture and food.
-Jen is currently the lead consultant for Friends of the Earth’s Better Burger Campaign – working with universities and institutions across the country to develop supply chains and institutional capacity to increase plant-based proteins and local, grass fed beef.
+Jen is currently the lead consultant for Friends of the Earth’s Climate-Friendly School Food projects – working to develop supply chains and institutional capacity to increase plant-based proteins and local, grass fed beef.
 She is an advocating member of the Mendocino County Food Policy Council and served as the regional representative to the California State Policy Council of Councils.
 Having worked in food and politics for the majority of her professional life, Jen is committed to projects that communicate the connections between the food we eat and the overall health of our environment, be it personal or global.

 Miles is a recognized leader in Food Systems development, Community Engagement, and Multi-stakeholder and bilingual (Spanish/English) Facilitation.
 He most recently served as the Food Systems Director for North Coast Opportunities (NCO), located in Mendocino and Lake Counties, California.
 He is co-founder of the Mendocino Food Policy Council and a member of the California Food Policy Council.
 He is currently a Wallace Center Community Food Systems Mentor.